mthorin/Labyrinth/README.md

 `python labyrinth.py` : Runs a simulated game once with a verbose output

 `python interactive_labyrinth.py` : Runs a game with human players

+## Files added by mthorin

+'theseus.py' : Contains the code for the player powered by the Theseus network, including the Monte Carlo Search Tree implementation.